 The rap community on Long Island has not developed an independent identity, separate from New York City’s mean streets.
 Its up-and-comers struggle with being typified with a suburban stereotype—as softer, privileged, middle-class wannabes.
 In her capstone project, Long Island Beats Suburban Streets, Jessica Stallone reports.

-Journalism students in the advanced broadcast class (JRN 371) produce their 5th news show of the Spring ’17 semester which includes: we look into a free speech controversy at the School of Marine and Atmospheric Sciences, Roth Regatta brings in a National Award, Veterans are adjusting to life at home through stand-up comedy, a recap of Seawolves Sports and this week’s weather.
+Journalism students in the advanced broadcast class (JRN 371) produce their eleventh news show of the Spring ’18 semester which includes: A burglary in the Staller Center, a painting event for transfer students, a jazz understanding event on campus, a recap of Seawolves Sports and this week's weather.